feathersui/feathersui-starling/documentation/help/markdown/mxml.md

 ---
 # Using MXML with Feathers

+<aside class="warn">MXML support is <strong>not</strong> currently available in Feathers.
+Development of this feature is in a very early and unstable state.
+What you see below is simply preliminary documentation.
+Consider it a preview of things to come.</aside>

 Feathers supports using MXML to declaratively layout user interfaces at compile time.
 With only a quick glance at MXML code, developers can easily recognize the relationship between a components and their parent containers.
 Adding a child to a container is as simple as nesting an XML element inside another.

 Data binding saves developers time by skipping the boilerplate code for setting up event listeners.